kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 The following patches should be noted for the board.
 These were discovered after initial PCB manufacture, and affect the boards design, and or the silkscreen.
 NOTE: The following have be fixed in V1a of the board.
 - To get the main crystal oscillator to function a 100pf capacitor was installed connecting pins 5 to 7 of Z50
+  - In latter revisions of the board C61 was added to the board to simplify this installation.

 Additionally, please see the [Known Issues](./KNOWN_ISSUES.md) which describe issues with the board design itself, that should also be addressed during build.